Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 It belongs to the family Crambidae and has an impressive wingspan ranging from 3/5 to 4/5 of an inch wide.

-Additionally, its body is yellow-gray in color with gray veins on its forewings, while a wide white band with black spots near the lower portion characterizes the hindwings.
+Additionally, its body is yellow-gray with gray veins on its forewings, while a wide white band with black spots near the lower portion characterizes the hindwings.

-This moth species typically feed on legumes such as clover, alfalfa, and soybeans.
+This moth species typically feeds on legumes such as clover, alfalfa, and soybeans.

 Regarding its behavioral characteristics, this moth species is mainly active during night hours when temperatures remain low.

-Additionally, these types of moths in Oklahoma can also migrate from certain areas in Oklahoma to other regions in search of food.
+Additionally, these moths in Oklahoma can migrate from certain areas to other regions for food.

-Hence, it’s important that appropriate preventive measures are taken ahead of time so that farmers can protect their crops from potential harm or damage caused by these pests.
+Hence, appropriate preventive measures must be taken ahead of time so that farmers can protect their crops from potential harm or damage caused by these pests.

 23. Common Lytrosis Moth